Marketing Strategy

 Engineered for the modern buyer journey — serving both DMO directors and private-sector CMOs from a single, credible experience.

-Replace the current content organization with problems prospects are trying to solve
+Replace content organization with problems prospects are trying to solve

 The current structure (Data & Insights, Marketing & Paid Media, PR & Representation) reflects internal departments, not buyer needs.